nestauk/svizzle/doc/dev.md

 In the `dev` branch:

-- bump the versions: `lerna version --no-changelog --no-git-tag-version --no-push`:
+- Bump the versions: `lerna version --no-changelog --no-git-tag-version --no-push`:

   Follow instructions to bump changed packages with a `patch`, `minor` or `major` version, accept when ready.